 Can I get birth control from Presidential Women’s Center?

+Yes.
 We offer birth control to our patients immediately after the pregnancy termination.
 We will evaluate your needs and assist you with the appropriate birth control method.
 We can offer a prescription for pill or insert an IUD at the time your abortion procedure.
 Click here to learn more about our birth control options.
 An added benefit of starting birth control pills is to regulate your period after the procedure.

 How soon can I return to work or school after having an abortion?